Skip to main content

 Parameter Priority

-If multiple tracking parameters exist, the first one found is used:
+If multiple tracking parameters exist, via is checked first:

 ?via=john&ref=sarah → "john" is used